LunarG/VulkanTools/layersvt/README.md

 (build dir)/layers/api_dump.cpp (name=VK_LAYER_LUNARG_api_dump) - print out API calls along with parameter values

 ### Capture Screenshots
-layersvt/screenshot.cpp - utility layer used to capture and save screenshots of running applications
+layersvt/screenshot.cpp (name='VK_LAYER_LUNARG_screenshot') - utility layer used to capture and save screenshots of running applications.
+To specify frames to be captured, the environment variable 'VK_SCREENSHOT_FRAMES' can be set to a comma-separated list of frame numbers (ex: 4,8,15,16,23,42).

 ### View Frames Per Second
 layersvt/monitor.cpp - utility layer that will display an applications FPS in the title bar of a windowed application.